yguitton/training-material/learning-pathways/deconvolution_projects.md

 description: |
   Are you an educator looking for project ideas for students to practice independent enquiry and research skills?
 Are you a student looking for a project idea?
 Look no more - here, you will find a learning pathway of tutorials that can guide you through the skills to find old data and transform it into new results!

   To be clear, we will only provide the methods - you will need to come up with your own research question by exploring the literature and available public datasets, apply these analyses, and interpret the results.
-Your research question will take the form of, **"How does <variable X> impact the cell type proportions in <tissue/sample/organism Y>?"**
+Your research question will take the form of, **"How does `variable X` impact the cell type proportions in `issue/sample/organism Y`?"**

   Note: You will need to be familiar with the Galaxy interface and single-cell RNA-seq analysis in general to follow this Learning Pathway.
 You can do so by completing the [Introduction to single-cell analysis learning pathway]({% link learning-pathways/intro_single_cell.md %}).
 It would be a bonus to also complete the [Beyond single cell learning pathway]({% link learning-pathways/beyond_single_cell.md %}) to reinforce that knowledge.